kowshickraj21/Recruit/README.md

-# Recrute
+# Recruit
-Recrute is a comprehensive freelancing platform designed to connect freelancers with potential clients.
+Recruit is a comprehensive freelancing platform designed to connect freelancers with potential clients.
 The platform offers user registration, profiles, Gig listings, and real-time messaging to create a seamless experience for both freelancers and clients.

 ## Features:
 **User Registration and Authentication:** Secure Oauth and Session Management.